pebencze/42Cpp05/README.md

 ## Random Things to Remember
-1. String reference has to be const in a parameterized constructor, to avoid the following error: "no known conversion from 'const char [9]' to 'std::string &' (aka 'basic_string<char> &'"
+1. String reference has to be const in a parameterized constructor, to avoid the following error: "no known conversion from 'const char [9]' to 'std::string &'"
 ```c++
 Form(const std::string &name, int signGrade, int execGrade);
 ```